JakubKoralewski/dziennik-rust/README.md

 -->
 # dziennik-rust

-A simple CRUD backend application using Rust with actix-web, Diesel and PostgreSQL.
+A simple CRUD REST API backend application using Rust with actix-web, Diesel and PostgreSQL.

 ## Develop